Rate-optimal estimation of mixed semimartingales: Introduction

 The newly emerging fBm with Hurst parameter $\overline{H}$ significantly changes the properties of the model.
-In particular, for all values of $H$, we have $|\overline{H}-\frac12| < \frac14$.
-Hence, $\overline{H}$ (and $H$ as a consequence) is identifiable from high-frequency observations.
-Our asymptotic results below show that this also upholds for negative correlations $\lambda$.
+In particular, for all values of $H$, we have $|\overline{H}-\frac12| < \frac14$, which has two consequences for the correlated case: first, the mixed process will never be locally equivalent to either of the two pure processes, and second, $\overline{H}$ (and therefore $H$) is identifiable from high-frequency observations in all cases.
+Our asymptotic results below show that this also upholds for negative correlation coefficients $\lambda$.

-With Theorem~\ref{thm:intro} as a starting point, the main contribution of this paper is to examine in detail the consequences of correlation between $B$ and $\wt B$ on high-frequency estimation of so-called \emph{mixed semimartingales}, which are semiparametric extensions of mfBM that allow for stochastic and time-varying $\si$ and $\rho$ (see Section~\ref{sec:CLT} for a formal definition).
-As Theorem~\ref{thm:intro} hints at, correlation will not only alter the asymptotic theory of existing estimators in \cite{Chong21,Dozzi15} but also impact the achievable rates and, in some cases, even identifiability of parameters.
-In fact, depending on the parameter of interest and whether $H<\frac12$ or $H>\frac12$, it turns out that the achievable rates of convergence are faster than or at least the same as in the uncorrelated case.